Ovarian cancer biomarkers

 Find the right cancer biomarker for your research using our cancer immunohistochemistry (IHC) guide to ovarian cancer.

+This section serves as an introduction to ovarian cancer overview, highlighting the prevalence, impact, and challenges associated with this disease.
 Ovarian cancer is the leading cause of gynecologic cancer death in women and impacts female life and health worldwide.
 The high death rate in this disease is due to the late stage of disease diagnosis.
 Although radical surgical tumor debulking and platinum plus paclitaxel-based chemotherapy are currently established therapies for the treatment of ovarian cancer, the 5-year survival rate is still around 40%.
-The ability to sensitively and specifically predict the presence of early ovarian cancer, disease status, stage, and associated therapeutic efficacy, has the potential to revolutionize ovarian cancer detection and treatment.
+The ability to sensitively and specifically predict the presence of early ovarian cancer, disease status, stage, and associated therapeutic efficacy has the potential to revolutionize ovarian cancer detection and treatment.
+Tumor markers play a critical role in the diagnosis and early detection of ovarian cancer, aiding in the identification of the disease at earlier, more treatable stages.

 CD9